HybirdCorp/creme_crm/doc/en/Tutorial - Code a module.rst

 **Remark**: with class-based views, there are (as seen before), many ways to modify an existing view from your app, without needing to re-write it totally.

-As URLs are named in the differents ``urls.py``, if your app is installed before the app (ie: in ``settings.INSTALLED_CREME_APPS``) which contains the URL you want to redirect to your own view, you jst have to declare an URL with the same name (and with the same arguments).
+As URLs are named in the different files ``urls.py``, if your app is installed before the app (ie: in ``settings.INSTALLED_CREME_APPS``) which contains the URL you want to redirect to your own view, you jst have to declare an URL with the same name (and with the same arguments).
 Creme always retrieve URLs by